jindongwang/transferlearning/code/deep/MRAN/README.md

 | Method | A - W | D - W | W - D | A - D | D - A | W - A | Average |
 |:--------------:|:-----:|:-----:|:-----:|:-----:|:----:|:----:|:-------:|
 | MRAN | 91.4±0.1 | 96.9±0.3 | 99.8±0.2 | 86.4±0.6 | 68.3±0.5 | 70.9±0.6 | 85.6 |

-## Reference

-Zhu Y, Zhuang F, Wang J, et al. Multi-representation adaptation network for cross-domain image classification[J].
-Neural Networks, 2019.

-## Contact

-If you have a problem with the code, please contact zhuyongchun18s@ict.ac.cn.